ryan-aday/NN_Trading/README.md

 # NN_Trading
 Creating NN models to trade with.
 Keeping this public for all to access &amp; improve!

-## NeptuneAI
+## NeptuneAI (Experimental)
 Experimental repository for trying ARIMA, Prophet, and NeptuneAI models to predict stock prices.
-The most promising was
+The most promising was ARIMA theoretically.

+Prophet (from Meta) was easier to set up, but less consistently accurate when adding additional parameters.

+### load_stock.py
+Loads stock price intraday information from AlphaVantage.
+Requires

 ## SFI_AI
 Sentiment & Financial Indicator (SFI) AI models.